Welcoming new patients to our dental family - we're excited to care for your smile!

 How do I know if I clench or grind my teeth?

-Presence of pain jaw muscles, joint pain, headaches, hypertrophy of the masseter muscle, indentations in tongue or lip could be a sign of bruxism.
+Presence of pain in jaw muscles, joint pain, headaches, hypertrophy of the masseter muscle, and indentations in the tongue or lip could be a sign of bruxism.
 Oral clinical examination is essential for the evaluation of bruxism.
 In some instances, a polysomnography test is ordered to identify if there is an underlying obstructive sleep apnea in an individual with several sleep complaints.

 Get In Touch With Us